MarkFu/AWS_SAA_study_material/SAA-C02_notes.md

   - EBS snapshots are only available through the Amazon EC2 APIs (not S3 APIs)
   - snapshots are **incremental**; only the blocks that have changed are captured in latest snapshots
     - the snapshot deletion process is designed so that you need to retain only the most recent snapshot in order to restore the volume
+    - latest snapshot is both incremental and complete; just need to maintain latest snapshot
   - best to take snapshots when instance is stopped (can still take snapshot if running)
   - EBS Snapshots can be used to migrate or create EBS Volumes in different AZs or regions
-  - Snapshots are constrained to the region in which they are created and can be used to launch EBS volumes within the same region only
+  - Snapshots are **constrained to the region** in which they are created and can be used to launch EBS volumes within the same region only
   - Snapshots can be shared by making them public or with specific AWS accounts by modifying the access permissions of the snapshots
   - Encrypted snapshots cannot be made available publicly
-  - EBS snapshots fully support EBS encryption.
+  - EBS snapshots fully support EBS encryption
   - Snapshots of encrypted volumes are automatically encrypted
   - Volumes created from encrypted snapshots are automatically encrypted
-  - You can use Amazon Data Lifecycle Manager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to back up your Amazon EBS volumes
+  - You can use Amazon **Data Lifecycle Manager** (Amazon DLM) to automate the creation, retention, and deletion of **snapshots** taken to back up your Amazon EBS volumes
 - **Encryption**
   - Encryption occurs on the servers that host EC2 instances, providing encryption of data-in-transit from EC2 instances to EBS storage.
   - EBS encryption is supported with all EBS **volume** types (gp2, io1, st1 and sc1), and has the same IOPS performance on encrypted volumes as with unencrypted volumes, with a minimal effect on latency